ozanoguz/fgt-aws-hol/docs/introduction.md

 ::: danger Important
 Use only the credentials assigned to your Student ID.

-Do not share, photograph, copy to an unsecured location, or reuse these credentials outside this lab.
+Do not share, photograph, store in an unsecured location, or reuse these credentials outside this lab.
 :::

 ::: info